OctopusDeploy/blog/blog/2024-12/deactivating-tenants/index.md

 ## Enabling and deactivating tenants

-You can choose to enable or disable tenants on the Tenant Settings page.
+You can choose to enable or deactivate tenants on the Tenant Settings page.
 We've included support for the [Terraform provider](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/docs/resources/tenant) and [CLI](https://octopus.com/docs/octopus-rest-api/cli).

 ![Octopus Deploy tenant settings with Enabled and Disable](toggle-disable-tenant.png "width=500")